gringoc137/WIldfire-Predictor/README.md

-# WIldfire-Predictor
+# Wildfire-Predictor
-WIldfire prediction using python
+Wildfire prediction using python